bGuru Cookie & Ad-Tech Policy

 ATT is Apple's framework requiring an explicit user grant before an iOS app may read the device IDFA (Identifier for Advertisers).
 The IDFA is the primary cross-app advertising identifier on iOS.

-2. ATT prompt displayed BEFORE the ad SDK is initialised.
+- ATT prompt displayed BEFORE the ad SDK is initialised in personalized mode.
 If the user denies, IDFA is all-zeros, no cross-app tracking occurs, the app continues to function normally (App Store Review Guideline 5.1.2(iv) prohibits degrading functionality on ATT denial).

-3. CCPA/CPRA "Do Not Sell or Share" link + GPC-signal honouring activated in the same release.
+- CCPA/CPRA "Do Not Sell or Share" link + GPC-signal honouring activated in the same release.
 IDFA-based ad integration constitutes a "share for cross-context behavioural advertising" under Cal.
 Civ.
 Code § 1798.140(ah).
+These requirements are NOT triggered by NPA mode (see §3 and the Privacy Policy §5).

 Under-18 ATT gate (engineering constraint).
 When ATT activates, bGuru will not request IDFA access from any account that has self-reported being 16 or 17 at registration.
 This satisfies California SB-976 (KOSMA) and Maryland MODPA prohibitions on processing under-18 personal data for advertising.